VeronikaSedlackova/Demo-Issuer/README.md

 ## Background

-It represents one part of an example Verifiable Credentials Flow:
+It represents one part of an example Verifiable Credentials flow:

 1. An example university (issuer, this project)
 2. [Digital Wallet](https://github.com/VeronikaSedlackova/Demo-Wallet)